 Peniche vs Ericeira

-- Choose Peniche if you want:
+Choose Peniche if you want:

 - Maximum variety in surf spots

-- Waves almost any time
+- Reliable waves almost any day

-- Choose Ericeira if you want:
+Choose Ericeira if you want:

 👉 Read our guide to surfing in Ericeira for more.